asreview/asreview/docs/source/features/screening.rst

 Screening
 =========

-The screen in which you provide labels for records shown to you by the software is kept as simple as possible.
+The user interface in which you provide labels for records shown to you by the software is kept as simple as possible.
 This is because ASReview wants you to focus on the content of the text so that you can make your decision as a true Oracle.
 You can access the following features during screening.